mdxtoc/qtpi/docs/QKD_results.md

 For verisimilitude I implement hash tagging.
 But it doesn't make a difference: in the simulation Eve can either hack it perfectly ([clever Eve](#cleverEve) and [cleverer Eve](#superEve)) or she doesn't even try ([naive Eve](#naiveEve)).

-Wegman-Carter tagging is too computationally expensive whilst qtpi is a naively interpreted language.
+Wegman-Carter tagging seems too computationally expensive whilst qtpi is a naively interpreted language (but watch this space now that qtpi can compute with rationals ...).
 So I do something simpler, because I'm not simulating security against code-crackers.
 It's still a hash, and experiment shows that if Eve accidentally gets her keys muddled up, Alice and Bob notice.

 For a hash-key size *w* choose packet size *p* = *w*/3\*4+1.
 Divide the bit sequence to be hashed into packets size 2*p*; convert each packet to an integer; multiply by the hash key; mask with 2<sup>*p*</sup>-1 to reduce the size of the result; convert back to bit strings and concatenate.
 That will have reduced the size of the bit-string by half.
 Repeat until you have no more than *p* bits, and that's the tag.